KhmerASR/KhmerASR.github.io/source/about.md

 Despite the fact that Automatic Speech Recognition (ASR) is no longer a science fiction movie scene yet not every language has gotten the same blessing and retained equal attention from the researchers in the field to make it a reality.
-One among those languages is Khmer, the official language of Cambodia (where I grow up and come from).
+One among those languages is Khmer, the official language of Cambodia (where I grew up and come from).

 Spoken by about 16 millions people worldwide, Khmer is being uttered throught out Cambodia from all walks of life in entertainment, business communication, k-12 and higher education lecturing, media and public hearing as Cambodian people